-For example, going back to the sphere, I would make my brightest highlight brighter and darkest shadows darker for high contrast.
-This definitely makes the sphere pop, especially if I get rid of almost all the mid-tones.
+For example, going back to the sphere, you can make your brightest highlight brighter and darkest shadows darker for high contrast.
+This definitely makes the sphere pop, especially if you get rid of almost all the mid-tones.

-For lower contrast, darken the highlights and lighten the shadows, so the sphere looks somewhat all grey.
+For lower contrast, darken the highlights and lighten the shadows so that the sphere looks somewhat all grey.
 This effect is best to indicate a low light source or the subject is in the dark.

-Tip: Play around with contrast and value even more by drawing on toned paper, which can be a grey or a brown tone.
+Tip: To play around with contrast and value even more, try drawing on toned paper, which can be a grey or brown tone.
 For your highlights, you'll need a white coloured pencil or conté crayon.

 This is just the tip of the iceberg for a hugely complex part of art.
-For example, you can also add contrast by using complementary colours, adding yet another dimension.
-Multiple light sources significantly alter the value plus the placement and shape of each shadow.
+For example, we can easily increase complexity by adding multiple light sources add another dimension when using complimentary colours.

-Do you find it challenging to get correct values and contrast in your artwork?
-Do you have any tips for those who do struggle?
-Let us know in the comments.
 Subscribe to our email newsletter for more pointers and advice about making art.
-We’ll keep you up to date on our latest products and sales, too.
+We’ll keep you up to date on our latest products, classes and offers as well.